-The Queen of Lakes is also the largest freshwater lake in Kerala that is surrounded by scenic hills, a diverse flora and fauna that nature enthusiasts love to visit in Kerala and the source of the water in the lake is Kallada river.
-Lake is named after the deity of Sastha in a temple on the banks of the river.
-If you’re looking for a quiet and serene place to introspect and enjoy the solitude then this lake is a must visit in Kerala.
+The Queen of Lakes is also the largest freshwater lake in Kerala that is surrounded by scenic hills, diverse flora, and fauna that nature enthusiasts love to visit in Kerala and the source of the water in the lake is the Kallada river.
+Lake is named after the deity of Sastha is a temple on the banks of the river.
+If you’re looking for a quiet and serene place to introspect and enjoy solitude then this lake is a must-visit in Kerala.

 Location of Sasthamkotta Lake: Kollam, Kerala

 Best time to visit Sasthamkotta Lake: August – March

 One of the most prominent lakes in Kerala, Akkulam Lake is located in Trivandrum and boasts fine beauty and mesmerizing sights that will replenish your mind and soul including the Southern Air Command of the Indian Air Force.
 You can enjoy a refreshing getaway at this lake in Kerala with your loved ones or spend some alone time soaking in the greenery all around you.
 The lake is frequently visited by many wildlife photographers and nature enthusiasts.